 5. Antispasmodic Medications

-- Tizanidine hydrochloride (Zanaflex): is an oral muscle relaxant typically used for spasticity and other movement disorders caused by a brain injury.
+- Tizanidine (Zanaflex): Tizanidine is an oral muscle relaxant typically used for spasticity and other movement disorders caused by a brain injury.
 This type of medication can help reduce muscle tone for several hours.

 Using Medication After Traumatic Brain Injury